Sugar Ray Leonard vs. Terry Norris: The fight

 The fight was a one-sided affair as Norris dominated Leonard en route to a unanimous decision victory.
 Norris would score two knockdowns over Leonard, the first occurred during the last 10 seconds of the second round after Norris countered a Leonard combination with a left hand.
 As Leonard was down, Norris would run forward and land another right hand for which referee Arthur Mercante Jr. warned Norris after the round that he would be disqualified should he commit a foul like that again.
 Norris sent Leonard down again late in the seventh round with a short right hand.
 Norris would go on the attack in an effort to finish the fight, but a dazed Leonard was able to survive the round.
 Norris would control the remainder of the fight though Leonard would make it through the 12th and final round.
 All three judges had Norris the victor with scores of 120–104, 119–103 and 116–110.

+Aftermath

 Once the scorecards were read, Leonard announced to the crowd that the fight would be his last, but he returned for one more fight in 1997.